kmcgillivray/kmcgillivray.github.io/lane-coaching/index.md

 # Kevin's Coaching Page

 Hi Lane!
 Thank you for providing this coaching tier on Patreon—I'm so excited to get started.
-I thought I would put everything on a page here hoping that it might be easier to follow rather than in an email, and perhaps I can update it as I go to track what I'm learning.
+I thought I would put everything on a page here hoping that it might be easier to follow rather than in an email.

 ## Background that might be helpful